 Jo Morrigan Black (they/them) is a Paris-born writer, visual artist and performance poet.
-They have worked with indigenous leaders in Colombia, left stray feathers in Berlin and stalked the streets of Dublin as a vampire.
+They have worked with indigenous leaders in Colombia, left stray feathers in Finland and stalked the streets of Dublin as a vampire.
 Their stage performances combine Spoken Word, physical theatre and surrealist costuming to celebrate the queer and the unknowable in us all.

 Showcased by Culture Ireland at Edinburgh Fringe 2025, their self-produced drag poetry show CARPET MUNCHER was shortlisted for the Binge Fringe Queer Performer’s Award and chosen as a Snack Mag Storytelling Top Pick.
 Jo was awarded a place in Island Of Many Voices 2026.